whaynes/STCW23/jekyll/assessments/Engine/OICEW-6-1A.md

 ### Condition

-{{ "Using an approved simulator or aboard ship, given proper fuel oil transfer procedures and equipment." | markdownify }}
+Using an approved simulator or aboard ship, given proper fuel oil transfer procedures and equipment.

 ### Performance requirement